natebwangsut/natebwangsut.github.io/contents/experience/002-agoda.md

 end_date: ""
 ---

-- Led cross-functional teams on a project to unify developer experience, improving the productivity of the developer across multiple teams by using Golang + React.js.
+- Led cross-functional teams on a project to unify developer experience, improving the productivity of the developer across multiple teams by using Golang and React.js.
   - Implemented microservices framework with event-driven mechanism using Kafka, allowing teams to contribute to a singular platform whilst being decoupled.
   - Integrated with Elasticsearch and Grafana for observatory purposes, allowing performance monitoring and live analytics.
-- Refactored centralised ChatBot service, reducing the cost of cloud resources by 20%.
+- Refactored centralized ChatBot service, removing redundant dependency and reducing the cost of cloud resources by 20%.
 - Integrated security into pipelines such as SAST, DAST, and container scanning.